-As the name suggests, staff and volunteers from these services support the whole family.
-They provide opportunities for children and young people to become more involved in the community and make it possible for parents, brothers and sisters to enjoy fuller lives.
+Family support is a specialist service providing flexible, tailored support to the whole family.
+Staff and volunteers from these services provide opportunities for children and young people to become more involved in the community and make it possible for parents, brothers and sisters to enjoy fuller lives.

 Location: Bangor, Lisburn and South East Fermanagh (Lisnaskea area).

 Read Rosemary and Oisin’s story, “Ending the isolation”, for an example of what a difference these services make:

 “I knew my son Oisin was a Down’s syndrome baby before he was born and that there were a lot of things wrong with him, including heart and kidney problems.
 The scans suggested he wouldn’t survive for long.
 But nearly two decades later, I see him as my “boy wonder”.

 That’s not to say he didn’t have endless health problems.
 I was always running back and forth to the hospital.
 My other children were just brilliant being there for him (and me), singing to him for hours, doing physio, even CPR.
 But they had their own lives and so eventually it was just Oisin and me.

 It took its toll on us.
 I felt so isolated.
 Home didn’t have any bars but it was my prison.

 Then a social worker mentioned Positive Futures.
 We’d been let down before by organisations who would say, “Oh yes we can do this and that for you and Oisin” – we would get our hopes up and when they didn’t happen, for whatever reason, it left us feeling even worse – so, I admit my first thought was “Here we go again!”